fuxoft/pusher/README.md

 Pusher immediately quits.

+### reset=yes_please

+Clears everything in database, including the unique id counter (effectively a hard restart).

 ## Some facts, caveats and possible future improvements

 There is no security at all.
-Any client can connect to Pusher for any operation.
-However, *only clients from local machine* are allowed to connect.
-This is currently hardcoded.
+Any client (that has access to the socket file) can connect to Pusher for any operation.

 Pusher is single-threaded.
 New request is buffered and handled after the previous finishes.